Looking to shift your work-life balance? We at ViaTravelers have always believed that working remotely while traveling is THE work-life balance.

 3. Focus on the work and minimize the distraction

-The responsibilities you have at work are essential, and you need to create a specific routine if you don’t want to stay up late working while you can enjoy the evening in some fancy oceanside restaurant.
+Your responsibilities at work are essential, and you need to create a specific routine if you don’t want to stay up late working while you can enjoy the evening in some fancy oceanside restaurant.

-Make sure you stay focused during your work hours and enjoy the rest of the day.
-Another tip is not stepping away from your usual routine.
+Stay focused during your work hours and enjoy the rest of the day.
+Another tip is not to step away from your usual routine.
 If possible, keep the same working hours or start later to give yourself more time to explore.